foundation-model-stack/fms-hf-tuning/docs/advanced-data-preprocessing.md

 If users want to enable data mixing they need to enable `sampling` of the datasets by specifying `sampling` ratio for each dataset as described [above](#how-the-user-can-write-data-configs).
 The library will then collect sampling ratios from each dataset definition in the `data_config` and create a new [interleaved](https://huggingface.co/docs/datasets/v3.2.0/en/process#interleave) dataset which is a combination of all the sampled datasets via [`interleave_datasets()`](https://huggingface.co/docs/datasets/v3.2.0/en/package_reference/main_classes#datasets.interleave_datasets) api.

-Needless to say the sampling ratio of a datasets is a float and all the sampling ratios should sum up to 1.
+Needless to say the sampling ratio of a datasets is a float and all the sampling ratios must sum to 1.

-We also allow users to pass a [`seed`](https://huggingface.co/docs/datasets/v3.2.0/en/package_reference/main_classes#datasets.interleave_datasets.seed) to randomize the interleaving of datasets and a [`stopping_strategy`](https://huggingface.co/docs/datasets/v3.2.0/en/package_reference/main_classes#datasets.interleave_datasets.stopping_strategy) to describe when to stop sampling, both should be kept same for reproducability of the experiment.
+We also allow users to pass a [`seed`](https://huggingface.co/docs/datasets/v3.2.0/en/package_reference/main_classes#datasets.interleave_datasets.seed) to randomize the interleaving of datasets and a [`stopping_strategy`](https://huggingface.co/docs/datasets/v3.2.0/en/package_reference/main_classes#datasets.interleave_datasets.stopping_strategy) to describe when to stop sampling.
+Both values should remain the same for experiment reproducibility.
 Both these values are common for all datasets and should be supplied at top level in the `datapreprocessor` as shown [above](#how-the-user-can-write-data-configs).
 For a list of the supported values of these arguments see the corresponding HF API.

 `Note: If a user specifies data sampling they can expect the datasets to be mixed and individual samples in the dataset to not be broken unless the max_seq_len argument is smaller than the length of individual samples in the dataset`